-- ulations and General Standards are met. - review and approval as outlined in City Zoning Code Section 14-16-3-16. - b.
-Walls shall not infringe on any building set- 3.
+- 1. No extraordinary review necessary if VCRR regulations and General Standards are met. - 2.
+Private Commons Development requires DRB review and approval as outlined in City Zoning Code Section 14-16-3-16. - 3.
 A landscape plan for the front yard, meeting these Landscape Requirements and the General Standards, shall be submitted with building permit application.